 All teacher’s guides, interactive student guides, and analysis tools are offered as both digital flipbooks and downloadable, writable PDFs.
 Complementing materials may include videos, instructional posters, podcasts, and/or interactive games and skills-based activities.

-An overview of how our digital platform for Intersections and Connections instructional resources is organized and the interactive features to support both traditional and remote learning is below the list of instructional resources.
+An overview of the interactive features and functionality of our digital platform is below the list of instructional resources.

 Leaders in History and the Community (Grade 1)

-This unit is anchored in an illustrated story about leaders in history and everyday life that reflect various identities.
+This unit is anchored in an illustrated story about leaders in history and everyday life that reflect the diversity of people in America.
 This resource includes a mapping activity, adjective adventure, and engaging materials that analyze the qualities of a good leader.

 Symbols and Flags (Grade 2)

-This unit is anchored in an illustrated story about recipients of the Presidential Medal of Freedom, and includes scientists, authors, performers, politicians, civil rights icons, and athletes.
+This unit is anchored in an illustrated story about recipients of the Presidential Medal of Freedom.
 These short biographies contextualize various identities within the ideals of American democracy and heroic endeavors.
+The interactive game, "Who Am I?" reinforces learning from and provides opportunities for extended learning about each individual featured in this resource.

 This unit is anchored in an illustrated story about Sarah Rosetta Wakeman who fought in the Civil War as a Union Army soldier using the name Lyons Wakeman.
-The discussion questions explore ideas about gender roles and how these ideas have changed over time.
-Skills-based activities include vocabulary practice, map reading, and applying information in a text to make inferences in "What's My Secret?" interactive game.
+Skills-based activities include applying the information in a text to make inferences in the "What's My Secret?" interactive game.

 Pauli Murray (Grade 5)